Yagisan/The-Bustling-Valley/README.md

 ### Installing Microsoft Visual C++ Redistributable Package

 It is unlikely that you are missing this.
 However it is needed for MO2 and several plugins, so please download it and install it anyway from [Microsoft](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 Download the x64 version under "Visual Studio 2015, 2017 and 2019".
-This is [Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.
+This is a [Direct link](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you can't find it.

+### Installing Microsoft .NET 5.0 Runtime

+As Stardew Valley 1.5.5 and later is now a 64 bit release, you must install the [Microsoft .NET 5.0 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/5.0/runtime) to play the game.
+Download the x64 version under "Run desktop apps".
+This is a [Direct link](https://download.visualstudio.microsoft.com/download/pr/1daf85dc-291b-4bb8-812e-a0df5cdb6701/85455a4a851347de26e2901e043b81e1/windowsdesktop-runtime-5.0.12-win-x64.exe) if you can't find it.

 ### Installing SMAPI